Does your portfolio need a review? How to give yours a spring clean

 5. Make sure you’re making the most out of your allowances

 There are changes to income tax, capital gains tax and dividend allowance coming into effect from April when the new financial year starts.
-We outline all of these in our article: How much tax will you pay from April 2023
+We outline all of these in our article: New tax year changes: how much do you have to pay in 2026/27?

-Ahead of the start of the new tax year, it’s important to make sure you’ve made use of the current, more generous allowances.
+At the start of the new tax year, it’s important to make sure you make use of the current allowances.

-This could include reviewing and doing some last-minute shopping for your ISA or transferring your current assets via a Bed and ISA
+This could include reviewing and doing some early-bird shopping for your ISA or transferring your current assets via a Bed and ISA.

 6. Look at your investment platform fees